mmena1/python-wordbook/README.md

 - Executing the thesaurus app:
     ```
-    pipenv run python core/thesaurus.py
+    pipenv run python core/dictionary.py
     ```
     You can also pass a word directly to get the results:
     ```
-    pipenv run python core/thesaurus.py dog
+    pipenv run python core/dictionary.py dog
     ```

 ### Translation
-To use the translation functionality you can do it in 2 ways, the same as the thesaurus:
+To use the translation functionality you can do it in 3 ways, the same as the thesaurus, but with an additional file input:

 - Executing the main app: